Safety Car Seat Training

 • Use tether strap – pull it tight, less than 1 inch in any direction

-• Forward-facing Car Seat YES test handout
+• Forward-facing Car Seat handout

 Stage 3: Booster Seats